geshan/ollama-cloud-run/README.md

 ### Without streaming

-The one below will take a long time to run and generate a bit of text.
+The one below will take a long time to run and generate some text.

 ```bash
 curl https://<cloud-run-identifier>.a.run.app/api/generate -d '{